Museums and tourism have had a longstanding relationship since museums first opened their doors

 The Omnimuseum Project is

-integrating enrichment opportunities into everyday experience.
-In so doing, we are finding ways for museums and other cultural
+and techniques for integrating enrichment opportunities into everyday experience.
+In so doing, we are finding ways for museums

 On Sound, Listening and Public Engagement